gazed/vu/README.md

 **Building on Windows**

-* Bampf has been built and tested on Windows using gcc from mingw64-bit.
+* Vu has been built and tested on Windows using gcc from mingw64-bit.
   Mingw64 was installed to c:/mingw64.
   * Put OpenAL on the gcc library path by copying ``openal-soft-1.15.1-bin/Win64/soft_oal.dll`` to